-Cost of goods sold consists primarily of acquisition costs of the components of our r-SNM System, third-party contract labor costs, overhead costs, as well as distribution-related expenses such as logistics and shipping costs, net of costs charged to customers.
+Cost of goods sold consists primarily of acquisition costs of the components of our r-SNM System, third-party contract labor costs, overhead costs, as well as distribution-related expenses such as logistics and shipping costs.
 The overhead costs include the cost of material procurement and operations supervision and management personnel.
 We expect overhead costs as a percentage of revenue to decrease as our sales volume increases.
-In the future, our cost of goods sold will include other expenses such as scrap and inventory obsolescence.
+Cost of goods sold also include other expenses such as scrap and inventory obsolescence.
 We expect cost of goods sold to increase in absolute dollars primarily as, and to the extent, our revenue grows.
 We expect gross margin to vary based on regional differences in pricing and discounts negotiated by customers.

 We calculate gross margin as gross profit divided by revenue.
-Revenues have been insignificant to date with prices based on evaluation agreements with one-time discounts offered.
-We expect future gross margin will be affected by a variety of factors, including manufacturing costs, the average selling price of our r-SNM System, the implementation of cost-reduction strategies, inventory obsolescence costs, which may occur when new generations of our r-SNM System are introduced, and to a lesser extent, the sales mix between the United States, Canada, Europe and Australia as our average selling price in the United States is expected to be higher than in Canada, Europe and Australia.
+We expect future gross margin will be affected by a variety of factors, including manufacturing costs, the average selling price of our r-SNM System, the implementation of cost-reduction strategies, inventory obsolescence costs, which may occur when new generations of our r-SNM System are introduced, and to a lesser extent, the sales mix between the United States, Canada, Europe and Australia as our average selling price in the United States is expected to be higher than in Canada, Europe and Australia and foreign currency exchange rates.
 Our gross margin may increase over the long term to the extent our production volumes increase and we receive discounts on the costs charged by our contract manufacturers, thereby reducing our per unit costs.
 Additionally, our gross margin may fluctuate from quarter to quarter due to seasonality.